Alfred Hitchcock: Gainsborough Pictures and work in Germany

 In the summer of 1925, Balcon asked Hitchcock to direct The Pleasure Garden (1925), starring Virginia Valli, a co-production of Gainsborough and the German firm Emelka at the Geiselgasteig studio near Munich.
 Reville, by then Hitchcock's fiancée, was assistant director-editor.
 Although the film was a commercial flop, Balcon liked Hitchcock's work; a Daily Express headline called him the "Young man with a master mind".
+In March 1926, the British film magazine Picturegoer ran an article entitled "Alfred the Great" by the film critic Cedric Belfrage, who praised Hitchcock for possessing "such a complete grasp of all the different branches of film technique that he is able to take far more control of his production than the average director of four times his experience."
 Production of The Pleasure Garden encountered obstacles which Hitchcock would later learn from: on arrival to Brenner Pass, he failed to declare his film stock to customs and it was confiscated; one actress could not enter the water for a scene because she was on her period; budget overruns meant that he had to borrow money from the actors.
 Hitchcock also needed a translator to give instructions to the cast and crew.

 In Germany, Hitchcock observed the nuances of German cinema and filmmaking which had a big influence on him.
 When he was not working, he would visit Berlin's art galleries, concerts and museums.
-He would also meet with actors, writers, and producers to build connections.
+He would also meet with actors, writers and producers to build connections.
 Balcon asked him to direct a second film in Munich, The Mountain Eagle (1926), based on an original story titled Fear o' God.
 The film is lost, and Hitchcock called it "a very bad movie".
 A year later, Hitchcock wrote and directed The Ring; although the screenplay was credited solely to his name, Elliot Stannard assisted him with the writing.
-The Ring garnered positive reviews; the Bioscope magazine critic called it "the most magnificent British film ever made".
+The Ring garnered positive reviews; the Bioscope critic called it "the most magnificent British film ever made".